 In June 2009, Osmand Holdings Ltd ("Osmand"), a newly formed wholly owned subsidiary of the Company, issued additional shares to investors who contributed a 17.05% ownership interest in Ak Bars Bank valued at RR 3,442 million.
 As a result of this transaction, the Group's ownership interest in Osmand decreased to 29.5%.
-Therefore the Company deconsolidated Osmand and began to account for this investment under the equity method which amounts to RR 2,592 million as at December 31, 2009 and RR 2,595 million as at June 30, 2010 respectively.
+Therefore the Company deconsolidated Osmand and began to account for this investment under the equity method which amounts to RR 2,592 million as at December 31, 2009 and RR 2,597 million as at September 30, 2010 respectively.

-Since December 31, 2009 International Petro-Chemical Growth Fund Limited ("IPCG Fund") owned 113.1 million of Tatneft common shares, including in form of depository receipts, of which the Group's share was accounted for as treasury shares.
+As of December 31, 2009 International Petro-Chemical Growth Fund Limited ("IPCG Fund") owned 113.1 million of Tatneft common shares, including in form of depository receipts, of which the Group's share was accounted for as treasury shares.

 In February 2010 the Group submitted a request to redeem its entire interest in IPCG Fund.
 The redemption request was accepted by IPCG Fund and was effected on March 31, 2010 through the delivery to the Group of 47.5 million of Tatneft shares, loans receivable from Bank Zenit in the amount of USD 48 million, cash of USD 102 million and a 28.6% interest in MARS Emerging Markets Fund Limited valued at USD 18 million.
-As a result of the redemption, the Group disposed of 8 million treasury shares resulting in an increase in additional paid in capital of RR 881 million.
+As a result of the redemption and divestment from the IPCG Fund, the Group ceased to hold 8 million treasury shares resulting in an increase in additional paid in capital of RR 881 million.